Spain’s house price growth continues, despite falling demand

 Before the Covid-19 pandemic, foreign homebuyers accounted for about 12% to 20% of all home sales in Spain annually, sharply up from just a 4.24% share in 2009.
 In 2018, foreign homebuyers bought over 65,500 homes in Spain, up 7.4% from a year earlier, following annual growth of 13.7% in 2017.
 The Balearic Islands are especially attractive to foreigners with about one-third of total demand coming from foreigners, mainly due to its white-sand beaches and sunny Mediterranean landscape.
 It is followed by the Canary Islands, Valencian Community, Murcia, and Andalucia.

-The Golden Visa scheme, applicable since 30th September 2013, has increased interest not only from the Middle East but also Asia and Russia.
+The Golden Visa scheme, applicable since 30th September 2013, has increased interest not only from the Middle East but also from Asia and Russia.
 Any non-EU national bringing more than €500,000 to invest is automatically granted a Spanish residency permit.

-In 2019, Spain approved 1,422 Golden Visas to main applicants, up by almost 20% from a year earlier.
+In 2019, Spain approved 1,422 Golden Visas to main applicants, by almost 20% from a year earlier.
 Of which, 681 Golden Visas were granted to foreigners via the real estate option – up 13.7% from the previous year and the highest figure ever recorded.

 However, foreign homebuying slowed recently due to the Covid-19 pandemic.
 Golden Visas granted to foreigners were just 162 in H2 2020 and 232 in H1 2021 – two of the lowest ever seen since the program was launched.
-Interest from foreigners started to increase again in the second half of 2022, as the overall situation normalizes.
+Interest from foreigners started to increase again in the second half of 2022, as the overall situation normalized.
 In H2 2021, Spain granted 833 Golden Visas to main applicants, up from 574 in H2 2019.

 Overall, the country granted a total of 7,425 Golden Visas to main applicants from 2014 to 2021, with Chinese and Russians accounting for 32% and 25% shares, respectively.